PowerGridModel/power-grid-model/docs/user_manual/calculations.md

 #### Linear current

-**This algorithm is essentially a single iteration of [Iterative Current](calculations.md#iterative-current).** It will be a better approximation when most of the load/generation types resemble constant current.
-Similar to [Iterative Current](calculations.md#iterative-current), batch calculations like timeseries, here will also be faster.
-The reason is the same that the Y bus matrix does not change across batches and the same factorization would be used.
+**This algorithm is essentially a single iteration of [Iterative Current](calculations.md#iterative-current).**
+This approximation method will give better results when most of the load/generation types resemble constant current.
+Similar to [Iterative Current](calculations.md#iterative-current), batch calculations like timeseries will also be faster.
+The reason is the same: the $Y_{bus}$ matrix does not change across batches and the same factorization would be used.

 In practical grids most loads and generations correspond to the constant power type.
 Linear current would give a better approximation than [Linear](calculations.md#linear) in such case.
 This is because we approximate the load as current instead of impedance.